 How do you eliminate diarrhea, especially from traveling in another country?

 Getting the runs on the road is no way to enjoy a trip, whether you are traveling for pleasure, school, or work.
 What you're referring to is "traveler's diarrhea," which affects approximately 20 to 50 percent of all globetrotters, according to the World Health Organization (WHO).
-It's difficult and sometimes impossible to prevent — but the information should help you prevent and, if necessary, treat any traveler's diarrhea.
+It's difficult and sometimes impossible to prevent — but the information might help you prevent and, if necessary, treat any traveler's diarrhea.

-Often lasting for several days, traveler's diarrhea is identified by having at least three loose bowel movements in a twenty-four hour period.
+Often lasting for several days, traveler's diarrhea is identified by having at least three loose bowel movements in a 24-hour period.
 It can range from a mild nuisance (having loose stools but feeling fine otherwise), to serious diarrhea that requires a prescription, and possibly medical attention.
 Serious traveler's diarrhea, when you feel sick and are having diarrhea, means having any or some of the following symptoms (varying in severity and/or frequency):

 - Abdominal cramps

 - Dehydration (symptoms include feeling thirsty, peeing less often, dry skin, exhaustion, wooziness or faintness)